 Hartwell’s first vintage dates from 1990 from a clone that was given to founder Bob Hartwell (deceased in June 2016) by Dick Grace of the well known Napa winery, Grace Family Vineyards in St. Helena.
 Their early vintages were made at the tiny winery at Grace Family Vineyards until the Hartwell Winery was completed.
 Several prominent winemakers have come through their doors over the years including Andy Erickson and since 2006, Benoit Touquette.

 Hartwell produces two wines each year; a Sauvignon Blanc and their flagship estate grown T5 Cabernet Sauvignon (they used to produce a Merlot and several other wines).
 Production each year is often lower then yields in other vineyards due to the fact they prune heavily and thin clusters which produces smaller quantities of grapes, resulting in a higher concentration of flavor.
 All red wines produced come from their hillside estate; their Sauvignon Blanc is sourced from a separate property they own in the cooler Carneros region to the south.

-Their Estate Cabernet is exemplary – we tried the 2004 vintage.
+The Hartwell Vineyards Estate Cabernet Sauvignon is exemplary – we tried the 2004 vintage.
 Unlike previous versions which were 100% varietal Cabernet Sauvignon this vintage was blended slightly with Petit Verdot.
-There is great depth of flavor in this wine and it is very dark in color with layered flavors of ripe blueberry and blackberry.
-The finish is anchored with smooth tannins and just a bit of dustiness representing their unique terroir.
+This wine is noticeably dark in color; it shows a rich depth on the palate with layered flavors of ripe blueberry and blackberry.
+The finish is anchored with smooth tannins and just a bit of dustiness, a nod to their Wappo Hill terroir.

 Also of note is the blending master Michel Rolland was their consulting winemaker for some time.
 We read somewhere that Michel tastes between 30,000 and 35,000 different wines a year.
 Now that is impressive!